prometheus/docs/content/docs/guides/multi-target-exporter.md

 That is it.
 Restart the Prometheus docker container and look at your [metrics](http://localhost:9090/graph?g0.range_input=30m&g0.stacked=0&g0.expr=probe_http_duration_seconds&g0.tab=0).
 Pay attention that you selected the period of time when the metrics were actually collected.

-## Advanced querying.
-Multiple targets and multiple modules in one Prometheus job
+## Example configuration: Multiple targets and multiple modules in one Prometheus job

 In the example above we used a single blackbox exporter probe module only.
 The `module` is specified as a job-level parameter of the `blackbox-http` job.
 Since it is a list, it can contain multiple elements, but the blackbox exporter only uses the first one.
 However, we can use multiple blackbox exporter modules in a single job if we need to probe separate groups of targets with appropriate modules for each.